Real-time pitch detection

 Use the tool to find a comfortable current range, not to force your voice past its limits.

 Vocal range, tessitura, chest voice, head voice, and passaggio are often mixed together.
-The guide explains how to use your test result for songs and practice.
+These posts explain how to use your test result for songs and practice.

-A short guide to using Oniki Check: microphone setup, testing flow, and how to read your lowest and highest notes.
+A short guide to using Oniki Check: microphone setup, testing flow, and how to read your lowest note, highest note, and singing range.

 Updated 2026-07-08